-Strategy Two focuses on RTI.
+Strategy Two continues to focus on RTI.
 This evidence-based practice is being implemented in SSIP targeted districts and intensively supported by the State through the RTI Arkansas initiative.
 The Arkansas SPDG was written to directly align and support the State Systemic Improvement Plan.
-The SPDG functions as the "boots on the ground" for the RTI implementation in targeted SSIP LEAs.
+The SPDG functions as the implementation team for RTI Arkansas in targeted SSIP LEAs.